Dealing with negative news coverage

 Don’t feel bad if you’re stressed out by the news cycle.
 If you need to take a time-out, do so.

 Having information at your fingertips can make you feel in control and reduce your fear of the unknown.
-But the sheer volume of bad and frightening news stories can unnerve you.
+But the sheer volume of negative and frightening news cycles can unnerve you.

 - Learn to identify which stories are fact, which are opinion and which are fake news